Keyboard shortcuts

 Defining new types

 There isn’t yet a way to define new types using jank’s syntax, but you can always drop to cpp/raw to either include headers or define some C++ types inline.
-Improved support for extending jank’s object model with JIT (just in time) compiled types will be coming in 2026.
+Improved support for extending jank’s object model with JIT (just in time) compiled types will be coming soon.